Applies to: KNA, KMA, KOA, KWA

 anything special, they just log in to the server that provides data to the

-Kernun OOB authentication server.
-Out of the box, Kernun contains the
+Kernun UTM OOB authentication server.
+Out of the box, Kernun UTM contains the

 ooba-samba(1) script, which implements integration